XY_Offset

 These tools use an USB (microscope) camera, often with build in leds for the exposure of the object.
 The tools make it easyier to determine the XY offsets for the Z-probe or for a multi toolhead setup.
 My 3D printer has 2 toolheads, a 3dTouch Z-Probe and runs Klipper.

 kTAMV, for Klipper, failed sometimes to detect the nozzle on my printer or the offsets were just off.
-Sometimes its caused by a not clean nozzle but a new, clean, dark colored nozzle also failed.
+Sometimes its caused by a not clean nozzle but a new, 'factory' clean, dark colored nozzle also failed.

 Its not always clear why it went wrong.
 Its not possible to manually select a detection method or to tweak the parameters of the used methods.
 The detection methods are global and not per extruder.